 How long are car insurance grace periods?

-Most car insurance grace periods range from 10 to 20 days.
-This grace period allows a certain timeframe to pass before your car insurance company cancels your policy, leading to lapsed coverage.
+Most car insurance grace periods range from 10 to 20 days, although some states extended them up to 60 days during the coronavirus.
+This grace period gives you time to respond to an overdue payment before your car insurance company cancels your policy, which would lead to lapsed coverage.

 The time period varies based on the insurance company and requirements in your state.
 You can typically find out your state’s grace period from the Department of Motor Vehicles or Department of Revenue website.